ubccr/coldfront/docs/pages/manual/howto/importing.md

 ## Importing other data

-The previous sections provide examples of import specific data into ColdFront.
+The previous sections provide examples of importing specific data into ColdFront.
 These examples use Django's built in [serialization framework](https://docs.djangoproject.com/en/3.2/topics/serialization/) which can be used to import/export any ColdFront model.
 One simple way to explore this is to load the ColdFront test data and dump out the json format.